-.2 hatches and tank cleaning openings to slop tanks shall be only permitted on the open deck; they shall be fitted with closing arrangements, except where they consist of bolted plates with bolts at watertight spacing.
-Closing arrangements shall be fitted with securing devices controlled by responsible person out of ship officers;

-.3 arrangement of openings for cargo handling operations in decks and bulkheads separating the spaces for the carriage of oil and oil products from the spaces not intended or fitted for their carriage is permitted only provided equivalent tightness for oil products and their vapours is ensured;

-.4 detailed instructions shall be exhibited on board, covering safety measures to be taken during loading or unloading of the ship and when dry cargoes are carried with oil product residues in the slop tanks.
+- .2 hatches and tank cleaning openings to slop tanks shall be only permitted on the open deck; they shall be fitted with closing arrangements, except where they consist of bolted plates with bolts at watertight spacing.
+Closing arrangements shall be fitted with securing devices controlled by responsible person out of ship officers; - .3 arrangement of openings for cargo handling operations in decks and bulkheads separating the spaces for the carriage of oil and oil products from the spaces not intended or fitted for their carriage is permitted only provided equivalent tightness for oil products and their vapours is ensured; - .4 detailed instructions shall be exhibited on board, covering safety measures to be taken during loading or unloading of the ship and when dry cargoes are carried with oil product residues in the slop tanks.

-2.4.15 Where the electrochemical protection is fitted on the ship it shall comply with the following requirements:

-.1 where the electrochemical protection of structures or their elements is fitted, anodes can be made of zinc, magnesium or aluminium alloys;

-.2 magnesium alloy anodes and electrochemical protection systems with superimposed current are not permitted in oil cargo tanks and tanks adjacent to them of ships carrying oil products;

-.3 aluminium alloy anodes are only permitted in cargo tanks and tanks adjacent to cargo tanks of ships carrying oil products in locations where the potential energy does not exceed 275 J. The height of the anode shall be measured from the bottom of the tank to the centre of the anode, and its weight shall be taken as the weight of the anode as fitted, including the fitting devices and inserts.
+- 2.4.15 Where the electrochemical protection is fitted on the ship it shall comply with the following requirements: - .1 where the electrochemical protection of structures or their elements is fitted, anodes can be made of zinc, magnesium or aluminium alloys; - .2 impressed current systems are not permitted in oil cargo tanks either are permitted magnesium or magnesium alloy anodes in cargo tanks or tanks adjacent to cargo tanks; - .3 aluminium alloy anodes are only permitted in cargo tanks and tanks adjacent to cargo tanks of ships carrying oil products in locations where the potential energy does not exceed 275 J. The height of the anode shall be measured from the bottom of the tank to the centre of the anode, and its weight shall be taken as the weight of the anode as fitted, including the fitting devices and inserts.